UTAH’S #1 MOBILE DETALING SERVICE

 How to avoid oxidation and clear coat failure

-One of best ways to avoid clear coat failure is to protect your vehicle’s paint with regular wax or sealant applications.
+One of the best ways to avoid clear coat failure is to protect your vehicle’s paint with regular wax or sealant applications.
 The best way to avoid it is to get a ceramic coating professionally installed and maintain it properly.
 These will protect the paint and keep it from taking all the abuse that it would without it.

 by Chris Blaisdell, CD, Onsite Detail